Image courtesy of Beverley Wright

 - The mallard duck lives in the pond behind my house.

 See how the singular subject gets the verb with an “s” at the end?
 Remember that rule, and you’ll be right as rain!
 Here’s a cheat sheet for good measure:

 In closing, here’s an article I wrote of late as a guest blogger.
 The Interview Coin’s Other Side: Tips for Employers

 by Sean C. Wright

 Happy reading and writing, my friends!

-Sean C. Wright is the author of the short story collection A Gathering of Butterflies and the novella Honey Riley.
+Sean C. Wright is the author of the short stories Bubble Bath Twelve, Hazel Hogan and Devil Does Dallas.
+She is also an editor.
 For more information about her writing skills and how she can assist you with yours–business or consumer–visit http://www.iwrightaway.com/.